biotope/biotope-element/docs/lifecycle.md

 ### constructor
 Simple enough to understand - just a class constructor.

-This is the point of entry point for the creation of the instance of your component.
+This is the entry point for the creation of the instance of your component.
 Here are some examples of things you can/should do in this function:
-  - bind functions to the `this` context;
+  - bind functions to the `this` context
-  - apply any needed function debouncing;
+  - apply any needed function debouncing
   - initialize some service you need (tracking for example)
   - set `defaultProps` and/or `defaultState`